-- Provide a high-quality, challenging and stimulating experience - Challenge any unacceptable or disruptive behaviour in class - Take action to support you if you report experiencing any form of disrespect, harassment or bullying
+- Provide a high-quality, challenging and stimulating experience. - Challenge any unacceptable or disruptive behaviour in class. - Take action to support you if you report experiencing any form of disrespect, harassment or bullying.

 - Actively take part in all aspects of your learning experience for the benefit of you and your fellow students.
-This is particularly important when you are engaged in group projects - Show respect at all times for fellow students, staff and members of our community whether in person or online - Show respect for the environment and shared spaces by using litter bins and recycling facilities and only smoke, eat and drink in designated areas - Arrive on time for classes and stay for the whole of the teaching session (arriving late or leaving early is unprofessional, impolite and disrespectful to other students and members of staff) - Wear your ID badge at all times, around your neck, where students and staff can see it.
+This is particularly important when you are engaged in group projects. - Show respect at all times for fellow students, staff and members of our community whether in person or online. - Show respect for the environment and shared spaces by using litter bins and recycling facilities and only smoke, eat and drink in designated areas.

+- Arrive on time for classes and stay for the whole of the teaching session (arriving late or leaving early is unprofessional, impolite and disrespectful to other students and members of staff). - Wear your ID badge at all times, around your neck, where students and staff can see it.
 This ensures a safe, secure environment for all.
-If you fail to do this there will be disciplinary penalties - Respect individuality and diversity and have concern for the environment - Abide by the safe working and learning adjustments we are required to introduce due to COVID-19.
-These are in place to protect students, staff and the wider community
+If you fail to do this there will be disciplinary penalties. - Respect individuality and diversity and have concern for the environment. - Abide by any health and safety guidelines. - Please ensure you park in designated student parking areas.
+Please do not park in disabled bays outside the UCP Peterborough building unless you have a blue badge or a UCP Risk Assessment that enables you to do so.
+If you are waiting for your blue badge assessment, please speak to UCP Reception who will try and assist.